dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 {{< imgproc install_olm_pods.jpg Resize "2500x" >}}{{< /imgproc >}}

+>**NOTE**: The recommended version of OLM for upstream Kubernetes is **`v0.18.2`**.

 ### Installation via Operator Hub
 `dell-csm-operator` can be installed via Operator Hub on upstream Kubernetes clusters & Red Hat OpenShift Clusters.

-##### Upstream Kubernetes
-For installing via OperatorHub.io on Kubernetes, go to the [OperatorHub page](../../csidriver/partners/operator/).

->**NOTE**: The recommended version of OLM for upstream Kubernetes is **`v0.18.2`**.

-##### Red Hat OpenShift Clusters:
-For installing via OpenShift with the Operator, go to the [OpenShift page](../../csidriver/partners/redhat/).

 The installation process involves the creation of a `Subscription` object either via the _OperatorHub_ UI or using `kubectl/oc`.
 While creating the `Subscription` you can set the Approval strategy for the `InstallPlan` for the operator to:
 * _Automatic_ - If you want the operator to be automatically installed or upgraded (once an upgrade is available).